JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### "Peruvian" Origins and Mythic Encounters

 <param ve-entity eid="Q2094286" title="Petrus van der Borcht">
-Botanical illustrations provide vital information about not only the movement of actual plants, but also the circulation of iconography and ideas.
-That [woodcut](https://www.doaks.org/resources/online-exhibits/margaret-mee-portraits-of-plants/essays-interviews-resources/glossary), Dodoens’s _Florum, et Coronariarum_ shown at right and designed by Petrus van der Borcht, depicts a mature _Helianthus annuus_ as one might encounter it in a garden.
-The visual representation robust stock, heart-shaped leaves, a single flower head per stock.
-“They call this plant the 'Sun of India' (or 'Indian Sun') because it so resembles a sun surrounded by rays.
-We saw this plant in the delightful garden abundant with any variety of plants belonging to the excellent and worthy Johannes Brancio, a man who is very knowledgeable about the diversity of plants and whose generosity and goodwill has resulted in a not inconsiderable number of flowers being added to this treatise which otherwise would not have been included.
-You may seek it in vain elsewhere, only to find it in his garden.”
+Visual and verbal representations of the sunflower chart not only the transoceanic movement of plants, but also the transregional exchange of iconography and ideas pertaining to them.
+That is true of the sunflower pictured in Dodoens’s _Florum, et Coronariarum_, shown at right.
+The [woodcut](https://www.doaks.org/resources/online-exhibits/margaret-mee-portraits-of-plants/essays-interviews-resources/glossary), designed by Petrus van der Borcht, depicts a mature _Helianthus annuus_ planted in soil as the artist may have encountered it displayed in a garden.
+Indeed, Dodoens’s description identifies a private garden, in Mechlin, as the place shown in the picture:

+> They call this plant the ‘Sun of India’ (or ‘Indian Sun’) because it
+> so resembles a sun surrounded by rays.
+We saw this plant in the
+> delightful garden abundant with any variety of plants belonging to the
+> excellent and worthy Johannes Brancio, a man who is very knowledgeable
+> about the diversity of plants and whose generosity and goodwill has
+> resulted in a not inconsiderable number of flowers being added to this
+> treatise which otherwise would not have been included.
+You may seek it
+> in vain elsewhere, only to find it in his garden.

+ Dodoens’s account, if accurate, charts sunflower migration to Flanders by the mid-1560s.
+However, the provenance of such plants remains muddy.
+Whereas Dodoens gives the sunflower the name _Chrysanthemum Peruvianum_ to indicate its Peruvian origins, the word “Peru” was often used indiscriminately during the period to mean someplace in the Americas.
+That misinformation was repeated in subsequent books, propagating a myth about the sunflower’s “Peruvian” origins.
 <param ve-image fit="contain" primary url="https://ia601308.us.archive.org/BookReader/BookReaderImages.php?id=florvmetcoronari00dodo&itemPath=%2F16%2Fitems%2Fflorvmetcoronari00dodo&server=ia601308.us.archive.org&page=n298_w651" title="_Florum et coronariarum odoratarumque nonnularum herbarum historia_, Antverpiæ: ex officina Christophori Plantini, 1568, The Getty Research Institute">

 <param ve-entity eid="Q110347" title="Johann Konrad von Gemmingen" aliases="Prince Bishop of Eichstätt">